flancian/garden/silverbullet.md

 If you start from an existing digital garden, like I did, you'll have to manually import the core library which in turn sets up several [[plugs]] -- meaning [[silverbullet plugins]].
 To do so, run the Library: Import command (by searching for that command in ctrl-/) and enter: `!silverbullet.md/Library/Core/`.

 As per https://silverbullet.md/Library/Core.

+Now you'll have access to lots of almost-but-not-quite-built-in functionality.